Discover our weekend adventure to Dover International Speedway with a toddler!

-Disclosure: I participated in an Influencer Activation on behalf of Influence Central for Dover International Speedway.
+DISCLOSURE: I participated in an Influencer Activation on behalf of Influence Central for Dover International Speedway.
 I received complimentary tickets to facilitate my post and a promotional item to thank me for my participation at the conclusion of the program.
 My family is a NASCAR family so I happily took on this opportunity!
 Know that I only promote items, services and opportunities we use and enjoy!
-Read my disclosure policy here.
+To learn more about my affiliates, please review my disclosure policy.

 Yep, we were headed to the FedEx 400 benefitting Autism Speaks to see drivers like Dale Earnhardt Jr, Jimmie Johnson and Jeff Gordon as they tried to tame the Monster Mile!
 You might think we’re crazy bringing an active 21 month old to a sport that typically involves a lot of sitting, but then you might not have realized the amount of family friendly activities they provide at the speedway, especially before the race!